ericabgraboyes/CryptoClustering/README.md

 ### Find the Best Value for k Using the Original Scaled DataFrame:
 I used the elbow method on the scaled dataset determine the best value for 'k'.
+[Elbow Curve - To Determine Optimal Number of Clusters]